wp-plugins/wp2yt-uploader/readme.txt

 The icon code will look like the following:
 `<div data-icon="&#xe016;"></div>`

 It is also extremely simple to change the size of the icon .
-To do so, just add an inline font-size property to the div that is holding yoru icon.
+To do so, just add an inline font-size property to the div that is holding your icon.
 *For example:*
 `<div data-icon="&#xe016;" style="font-size:3em;"></div>`
 Will increase the icon size to 3em.
 You may also specify 'px' or '%' as the measurement.